 When compared with other similar brands, Maxima Castor 927 has displayed the following benefits:

-• The special blend (refined castor oil, a special synthetic, and a special additive system) is proven to reduce carbon and gum formation and prevent rust and corrosion.
+• The unique blend (refined castor oil, a special synthetic, and a special additive system) is proven to reduce carbon and gum formation and prevent rust and corrosion.

 • Maxima Castor 927 keeps power valves cleaner for longer than other brands.
-It also ensures that the valves operate properly.
+It also ensures that the valves operate correctly.